sakim/CPAutoLayout/README.md

 # CPAutoLayout [![Build Status](https://travis-ci.org/sakim/CPAutoLayout.svg?branch=master)](https://travis-ci.org/sakim/CPAutoLayout.svg)

 CPAutoLayout is a position-based AutoLayout shorthand.
 It focuses common use cases of AutoLayout.
-Easily describe AutoLayout constraints with a position and related size.
+It is easy to describe AutoLayout constraints with a position and related size.

 ## Usage